MuditNautiyal-21/Uber-Drive-Analysis/README.md

   - `PURPOSE*`: Purpose of the trip (e.g., Meeting, Errand, Customer Visit)

 ## Key Insights
-- Most trips cover short distances, as seen in the mileage distribution.
+- Most trips cover short distances.
 - Business trips dominate the dataset, with meetings and customer visits being the most frequent purposes.
 - Some missing values exist in the `PURPOSE*` column.

 ## Visualizations Included
-- **Mileage Distribution**: Histogram of distances traveled per trip.
+- **Mileage Distribution:** Histogram of distances traveled per trip.
-- **Trip Purpose Count**: Bar chart of the most common trip purposes.
+- **Trip Purpose Count:** Bar chart of the most common trip purposes.
-- **Correlation Heatmap**: Relationship between numerical features.
+- **Correlation Heatmap:** Relationship between numerical features.

 ## How to Run the Notebook
 1. Clone the repository: